Gets the primary clipboard of the widget.

 gtk_widget_snapshot_child() once for each child, passing in

-the @snapshot the widget received.
+the snapshot the widget received.

-This function does nothing for children that implement Gtk::Native
+It does nothing for children that implement Gtk::Native

 .